 - Serve: Garnish with parsley, cheeses and serve.

-To keep the soup chunky, do not overcook the vegetables.
+- To keep the texture nice and chunky, don't overcook the vegetables.

 Variations